Hypnosis CBT and Hypno-psychotherapy

 you tell me about your goals, your medical history and any previous attempts at

 weight loss.
 After this we can build on the things that helped you succeed, and

-individual plan that will work alongside those healthier eating habits,
+individual plan that will work with you,

 (reinforced through hypnosis).
 Together we will explore your history of eating,

 find out what motivates you and what you would like to achieve.
 When you first began to eat more than your body needed, or became less active perhaps.
 Everyone is different.

 As with anything your commitment is also

 important and psychotherapy and hypnosis together is a strong combination